Congressman Panetta Introduces Legislation to Incentivize Independent Energy Microgrids

 “The American Public Power Association appreciates that the MICROGRID Act ensures that all utilities can benefit from this incentive intended to encourage investments in the creation of microgrids.
 The legislation would allow all utilities – not just some – to directly benefit from this incentive, making it fairer and more effective,” said Desmarie Waterhouse Vice President of Government Relations & Counsel.

 “Sandbar was eager to support Congressman Panetta’s office in their development of much needed and productive legislation.
 The MICROGRID Act is a positive statement about our commitment to renewable, local, and resilient distributed energy.
 This ACT will broaden the reach and deployment of distributed reliable microgrids, while strengthening local economies, and providing access to communities that might otherwise be left behind.
-Now more than ever, we need leadership that makes clear statements toward that end, and we are grateful that Congressman Panetta is stepping forward to make progress,” said Scott Laskey, CEO, Sandbar.
+Now more than ever, we need leadership that makes clear statements toward that end, and we are grateful that Congressman Panetta is stepping forward to make progress,” said Scott Laskey, CEO, Sandbar Solar and Electric.

 “Reliable, clean power infrastructure is needed to improve economic development and local industry in communities across the country,” said Brian Curtis, CEO of Concentric Power Inc., an intelligent microgrid company based in California’s Salinas Valley.
 “Microgrids improve energy resilience and independence, and we wholeheartedly support Congressman Panetta’s bill to encourage their development.”